Headache & Migraine Clinic Birmingham

 Headache or migraine?

 Headache is a symptom but migraine is a diagnosis.
 There is a spectrum of migraine conditions and keeping a migraine diary is useful for both the patient and clinician and offering the right diagnosis.
-This is important so as the most suitable treatments can be offered.
+This is important to ensure the most suitable treatments are offered.

 Two main types of migraine: